aplteam/Tatin/docs/SyntaxReference.md

 #### Dependencies

-When `dependencyFolder` is empty `BuildPackage` tries to establish whether the package depends on other packages:
+If `dependencyFolder` is empty `BuildPackage` tries to establish whether the package depends on other packages:

 1. It checks whether the package is managed by Cider (read: has a file `cider.config`).
 If that is the case it checks the property `[CIDER]dependencies.tatin` in that file.
 If it defines a folder then it is taken.